liam2/liam2/doc/usersguide/source/processes.rst

         align(score_expr, array_expr)

     + a list of expressions returning scalars [expr1, expr2].
     + a string treated as a filename.
+That file should be in the "array" format described in the :ref:`import_data` section.
 In that case, the proportions, expressions (column names) and possible values are read from that file.
 The "fname" argument which used to be the way to define this is still supported for backward compatibility.

       There is no technical restriction on names for files containing alignment data but, by convention, they usually use the following pattern: start